The Four-Legged Medicare stool

 Expands eligibility for full benefits under the Medicare Part D Low-Income Subsidy Program, beginning in 2024

 One of the most common questions we receive about Medicare supplement insurance is how it differs from a Medicare Advantage plan.
 Below are 5 basic differences for you to consider.
 In our view, Traditional Medicare with a Medicare supplement policy is the best option for seniors looking to fill in the gaps left by basic Medicare.
 This is especially true after the U.S. Department of Health and Human Services Office of Inspector General released this detailed report on April 27, 2022 which detailed millions of medically necessary claims that were denied by Medicare Advantage insurers “in an attempt to increase profits“.
-Starting in 2023, CMS – Centers for Medicare & Medicaid Services – will begin restricting television ads for Medicare Advantage and will begin to scrutinize agents and brokers who sell them due to extremely high complaint volumes.
+In 2023, CMS – Centers for Medicare & Medicaid Services – began restricting television ads for Medicare Advantage.
+CMS also began to scrutinize agents and brokers who sell them due to extremely high complaint volumes.
+This July 2024 article from the Chicago Sun Times and this September 2023 article from Barron’s Financial and Investment news detail the onerous ramifications of making the wrong choice when it comes to Medicare.
+This December 2023 report from Becker’s Hospital Review revealed that hospitals across America are “dropping Medicare Advantage Plans left and right.”
+This November 2024 Wall Street Journal report highlights why the sickest patients are leaving Medicare Advantage plans.
+Both Humana and United Healthcare have had their Medicare Advantage star ratings dropped by CMS for 2025.
+This October 2023 article from the Wall Street Journal also provides guidance on avoiding “big mistakes” when it comes time for Medicare.
+The biggest mistake of all is enrolling in Medicare Advantage.
+This is especially true when it pertains to access.
+Traditional Medicare is accepted by 98% of physicians nationwide.
+That is not the case with Medicare Advantage.
+Medicare Advantage networks are limited.

 Consider the following: